otaviojava/jcassandra-book/06-java-driver.md

 In the first class of interaction with Cassandra, it is possible to notice the intense use of Cassandra Query Language, which we explained in chapter 4.
 All operations with CQL are facilitated from the `QueryBuilder` class, which is a utility that contains several methods that make life easier for the developer to create CQL for an application.

 In our first interaction, we performed an insertion and a search of all values within the database, but this type of search is not very common and neither is it optimized.
 As we mentioned in the modeling chapter, the most recommended is always to perform a search for the key.
-Thus, in our next interaction we will perform searches from the key.
-To make the code a little easier, we will create a `Consumer` to log the result (it will not be anything sophisticated, just the good old` System.out.println`).
+Thus, in our next interaction, we will perform searches from the key.
+To make the code a little easier, we will create a `Consumer` to log the result (it will not be anything sophisticated, just the good old `System.out.println`).

 ```java